Clemson vs. North Carolina: Sportsbook promo codes, odds, spread, over/under - January 6

 - Odds to win the national championship: +7500

-- Clemson is 33rd in the country in terms of its odds to win the national championship (+7500), much lower than according to the computer rankings (24th-best).
+- Oddsmakers rate Clemson much lower (33rd in college basketball) than the computer rankings do (24th-best).

-- In terms of their national championship odds, the Tigers have had the fifth-biggest change this season, improving from +20000 at the start to +7500.
+- The Tigers have had the fifth-biggest change in terms of their national championship odds, improving from +20000 at the start of the season to +7500.

+- The implied probability of Clemson winning the national championship, based on its +7500 moneyline odds, is 1.3%.

+- The Tar Heels were +2200 to win the national championship at the beginning of the season, and have now fallen to +3000, which is the 44th-biggest change in the country.

-- Based on its moneyline odds, Clemson has a 1.3% chance of winning the national championship.
+- With odds of +3000, North Carolina has been given a 3.2% chance of winning the national championship.

 Check out all the futures bets available at BetMGM!